desk-framework/desk/docs/content/en/docs/topics/logging-i18n/errors-logging.md

 ---
 title: Errors and logging
 folder: topics
-abstract: Understand how errors are handled, and how you can use built-in logging features to help observing and debugging your application.
+abstract: Understand how errors are handled, and how you can use built-in logging features to help observe and debug your application.
 ---

 # Errors and logging